 Ast Test

-The AST (Aspartate Aminotransferase) test is a blood test used to measure the level of aspartate aminotransferase, an enzyme found in various tissues throughout the body, including the liver, heart, muscles, and kidneys.
+The Ast test, also known as the Aspartate Aminotransferase test, is a medical procedure used to measure the level of aspartate aminotransferase (AST) in the blood.
+AST is an enzyme found in various tissues throughout the body, including the liver, heart, muscles, and kidneys.

 Purpose of the Test